ManwithaMus/rev-shell/README.md

-Reverse shell Rubber Ducky scripts using BadUSB
+Reverse shell Rubber Ducky scripts using BadUSB with Flipper Zero!